semanticpy/owlreadyL/README.rst

   - Fix prefix in SPARQL that does not correspond to an existing ontology
   - Fix ! in SPARQL FILTER
   - Fix Thing.subclasses() so as it now returns classes that have parent constructs but no parent named classes
+  - Fix metaclass of FusionClass when creating individuals belonging to several classes, including one from PyMedTermino

 Links
 -----